xvik/dropwizard-guicey/src/doc/docs/guide/lifecycle.md

 * use `@LazyBinding`: bean instance will not be created together with guice context (when `MultivaluedParameterExtractorProvider` is not available), and creation will be initiated by HK2, when binding could be resolved.
 * or use `@HK2Managed` this will delegate instance management to HK2, but still guice services [may be injected](configuration.md#hk2-bridge).

+!!! note
+    You may use [HK2-first strategy](configuration.md#use-hk2-for-jersey-extensions) and create all jersey extensions in HK2 instead of guice.
+In this case you can use `@GuiceManaged` annotation to delegate management back to guice.

 In other cases simply wrap jersey specific bindings into `Provider`.